noisysocks/shoulditip.in/_countries/australia.md

   tour_guides: '-'

 extra_info: >
-  Tipping in Australia is not customary, except for *excellent* service.
+  Tipping in Australia is not customary, although many leave an extra few dollars if the service was excellent.
 ---